-- This Module should begin with a general introduction to the BTP and SBP, including its pharmacological class, mode of action and proposed clinical use.
-In general, the Introduction should not exceed one page. - A summary of the quality, non-clinical and clinical information should be provided according to WHO's applicable guidelines (7, 8, 9). - The organization of these summaries is described in Guidelines for ICH M4, M4Q, M4S and M4E (10, 11, 12, 13, 14).
+- This Module should begin with a general introduction to the SBP, including its pharmacological class, mode of action and proposed clinical use.
+In general, the Introduction should not exceed one page. - A summary of the quality information should be provided according to WHO's applicable guidelines on SBPs (5, 6,7). - The organization of these summaries is described in Guidelines for ICH M4, M4Q, M4S and M4E (9, 10, 11, 12).